-In addition, Bryn Athyn College reserves the right to copy and examine any files or information resident on college systems related to unacceptable use, and to protect its network from systems and events that threaten or degrade operations.
+Bryn Athyn College considers any violation of acceptable use principles or guidelines to be a serious offense and reserves the right to copy and examine any files or information resident on college systems allegedly related to unacceptable use, and to protect its network from systems and events that threaten or degrade operations.
+Violators are subject to disciplinary action.
+Offenders also may be prosecuted under applicable local, state, and federal laws.